-There are few countries that offer the sporting tourist such a varied and rich diversity of experience together with high quality sport.
-Within its territory, Kenya has the white sand and palm tree fringed beaches of its Indian Ocean coastline, plus rainforest, desert and more than its share of iconic natural landmarks, including Lake Victoria – the source of the River Nile, the Great Rift Valley and snow-capped Mount Kenya on the Equator, which rises to over 18,000ft above sea level.
-It is also home to the Masai Mara, the world’s most famous game reserve which annually witnesses the migration of over 1,000,000 wildebeest and half a million zebra.
-Mount Kilimanjaro, no more than a stone’s throw across the border, can be seen from Nairobi on a clear day, so too Mount Kenya.
+Sports tours to Kenya offer so much, with high quality sport and outstanding scenery.
+It has the white sand and palm tree-fringed beaches of its Indian Ocean coastline, plus rainforest, desert and more than its share of iconic natural landmarks.
+Discover Lake Victoria, the source of the River Nile, see the Great Rift Valley, or the snow-capped Mount Kenya on the Equator.
+It is also home to the Masai Mara.
+Recognised as the world’s most famous game reserve, it annually witnesses the migration of over 1,000,000 wildebeest and half a million zebra.
+Mount Kilimanjaro can be seen from Nairobi on a clear day, so too Mount Kenya.

 - Breathaking scenery